giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving 101.md

 ---
 [[Questions to ask when solving a problem]]

+**Learning language syntax only teaches you how to write It's like grammar.
+It doesn't teach you what to write, or why.**

+Many think that becoming a better problem solver means beign able to solve more problems faster But no, it's about being able to find the best solutiont o aproblem and then put that solution in place.

+Doing programming is basically thinking about the problem and solve it in an elegant manner or you could just lazily program and debug all the way.

+Solving problems should be a logical thing and not an emotional one.
+Once you get frustrated
+Getting frustrated will make you tend to
+-> complicate things,
+-> fail a solution
+-> or pick a complex solution for the problem.

 ### Wasting Time on Problems:
 Yes, I must say it is a waste of time if you are giving more than one hour to a medium level problem.
 It is OK for a beginner to see the solution and learn from it.
 And try to remember the approach.

-**Learning language syntax only teaches you how to write It's like grammar.
-It doesn't teach you what to write, or why.**

-### When you look up the solution
+#### When you look up the solution
 -> don't think that you solved the problem without understanding it and move on.
 -> don't just read it, say “yeah, whatever” in your mind and skip.